koordinates/python-client/docs/source/user/quickstart.rst

 In addition to the scopes, the user or group owner of the token needs appropriate permissions for the actions they're attempting to take.
 For example, viewing a particular Set.

-If required permissions aren't present, you will receive a `Forbidden`_ exception.
+If required permissions aren't present, you will receive a :py:class`Forbidden`_ exception.

 Pagination